 For more information concerning the required application elements, see Graduate Admissions Process on the Department of Anthropology website.

-Financial assistance, usually in the form of teaching and research assistantships, may be offered to doctoral and potential doctoral students in good standing for up to five years.
+Financial assistance, usually in the form of teaching and research assistantships, may be offered to graduate students in good standing for up to five years.
 Students making satisfactory and timely progress through the graduate program are in good standing.
 The amount and types of aid depend on departmental needs.

 Students are notified in writing of a provisional financial award before the semester or summer session for which the award has been granted.
 Although awards are made before the end of the previous semester, each award is contingent upon satisfactory completion of that semester's work by the awardee.